golflounge18/golflounge18-web/rates.md

 ## Memberships

 Membership benefits:
+* Book up to 2 weeks in advance (compared to 1 week for non-members)
 * 2 free peak hours of golf bay rentals
 * 3 free non-peak hours of golf bay rentals
 * 15% everything